 - Changes to Journal Entries: Journal entries in NetSuite include a "System Information" subtab that includes system notes, a list of active workflows on the journal entry, and a history of workflows executed against the journal entry.

 - User Logins: You can use the Login Audit Trail to keep track of account users, when they have logged in, and from where.
 System notes will also capture password changes for employees, customers, vendors, partners and prospects.

-Auditing Data and Configuration Changes
+Creating NetSuite Audit Logs for Data and Configuration Changes

 Auditing Changes to Enabled Features